amitkrraj/InSocial/README.md

 # social-media-chatting-app
-A Social Media Chatting web app like Facebook
+A Social Media Chatting web app like instagram